HtwoO/computing.note/sqlite.rst

 >>> sqlite3 -header -csv input.db "select * from table_name;" > table_name.csv
 >>> sqlite3 -header -csv input.db < query.sql > data.csv

-You can use LiteCLI for a much better terminal experience when using SQLite.
+You can use ``LiteCLI`` for a much better terminal experience when using SQLite, but it does not support some of SQLite's own commands.

 Reference
 ------------